 Is there a stand-out story, or anything else we should know about the horse?

 One of them would probably have to be one day when I was doing cattle work in the yards at home.
 Probably about 10 or 12 years ago now, I suppose.
 I was sorting out cattle on Flint and drafting them off.
 There was this one particular cow that was a very tricky little thing.
 I thought that she had beaten me and I gave up.
 With that, Flint put in one last turn that almost dislodged me, and drafted the cow off.

 On another occasion, I drafted cattle out of a mob on him in the yards at home for a television camera.
 I had no saddle, no bridle, no halter or anything else on him.
 I was riding him totally ‘at liberty’.
 Not even a rope around his neck.
 The cameraman got to select the beast by the ear tag number to prove that I wasn’t picking out a favourite that was nice and quiet.
 I would then go in and draft off the beast that he selected.
 We did it twice that day.

-Experience Flint’s magic for yourself on the Goomboorian Campdraft Ride!
+Experience Flint’s magic for yourself on The Rainbow Beach, Bush & Cattle Ride!